Condominium Information And Homeowners Dispute Resolution

 In general, condominium conversion will result in a significant increase in property value.
 Currently in San Francisco, two-unit buildings that meet certain owner-occupancy and other eligibility requirements may easily be converted to condominiums.

-If you own or plan to purchase a unit in a 2 unit building and would like to convert it to condominiums, we can help you determine the building eligibility and assist you with the conversion process.
+If you own or plan to purchase a unit in a 2-unit building and would like to convert it to condominiums, our HOA litigation attorney team can help you determine the building eligibility and assist you with the conversion process.
 This determination involves more than a specific knowledge of the rules related to subdivisions.
 Instead, a full knowledge of landlord-tenant laws is essential.
 Making certain decisions with respect to tenants, such as pursuing certain evictions or negotiating certain buy-out agreements, could render a building ineligible for condominium conversion.

 Guidance With A Variety Of Condominium And Homeowner Dispute Issues

 For these reasons, it is important to inquire about condominium conversion eligibility prior to purchasing a property or making decisions regarding your tenants.
-Our firm is well-versed in all aspects of these matters and can help you determine the eligibility of your property for condominium conversion in order to avoid the pitfalls that could prevent you from converting to condominiums.
+Our HOA litigation attorney team is well-versed in all aspects of these matters and can help you determine the eligibility of your property for condominium conversion in order to avoid the pitfalls that could prevent you from converting to condominiums.

 In addition, we have extensive experience with all aspects of condominium related matters, including:

 - Preparation, submission and monitoring of the condominium conversion application

 - Preparation of the legal documents, including CC&Rs, Bylaws, Rules and Regulations